If you’re looking for practical, insightful, and educational blogs on Serverless, you’ve come

 For this one entry, we’ll self-indulge!
-There is a bigger environment around serverless – how you are organise, what strategy you use and how you integrate with your business partners.
-There is a flywheel effect that happens when organizations are able to sense and respond to change and easily navigate the rough waves ahead, including migrating to the cloud and serverless.
+There is a bigger environment around serverless – how you are organised, what strategy you use, and how you integrate with your business partners.
+There is a value flywheel effect that happens when organizations are able to sense and respond to change and easily navigate the rough waves ahead, including migrating to the cloud and serverless.

 InfoQ has a great collection of videos, articles, news, and guides to serverless.
 Collected from right across the industry.
 Always worth following the infoQ feed – with a focus on DevOps, Architecture, culture, and programming, all bases are covered here.
 An excellent resource for learning.
 Not to mention the terrific QCon conference, if you can catch it!